 - Disabled: ignores any signal at this input. - Display: shows alarm but does not trip the contactor or a relay - Disp/Relay: takes the preventive measure of tripping a relay in addition to indicating results - Disp/Relay/Contactor: adds the capability of de-energizing the power supply by opening the contactor under the specified condition as well as tripping a relay and displaying an alarm

 Auxiliary Alarm Configuration

-Up to four auxiliary alarms can be configured based on your system and procedures.
-The auxiliary alarms are completely user-definable and configurable dry-contact inputs (contacts rated 20VDC).
+You can add up to four auxiliary alarms to suit your system and procedures.
+Auxiliary alarms are completely user-definable and configurable.